-Instead of noodles, for this soup I used farro.
-Farro is a grain — I’d describe it as similar in texture to barley.
-I often use barley for a soup (see my chicken barley soup with kale and butternut squash) like this but I switched it up for farro this time.
+Instead of noodles, for this soup I use farro.
+Farro is a wheat grain — I’d describe it as similar in texture to barley.
+I often use barley for a soup like this (see my chicken barley soup with kale and butternut squash) but for variety, I decided to go with farro.

 Chicken soup for the soul.
 Enjoy!

 - Creamy carrot ginger soup — vegan and Whole 30